chrismolina159/Basic-Algorithms/README.md

 # Basic Algorithms
 These are homework assignments I submitted in for my Spring 2018 Basic Algorithms class taken at NYU.
 All programming assignments were submitted through Hackerrank.
-I am still uploading the rest of the assignments.

 ## Problem Descriptions:
 1) Given two planet names, return the list of planet names and entrance fees of all planets between the two queried names, in lexicographical order.
 The program utilizes TwoThree trees that were discussed in class.<br>